CraftAcademyLabs/ca_course/going_mobile_with_ionic.md

 Unlike a responsive framework, Ionic comes with very native-styled mobile UI elements and layouts that you’d get with a native SDK on iOS or Android but didn’t really exist before on the web.
 Ionic also gives you some opinionated but powerful ways to build mobile applications that eclipse existing HTML5 development frameworks.

-Since Ionic is an HTML5 framework, it needs a native wrapper like Cordova or PhoneGap in order to run as a native app.
-We strongly recommend using Cordova proper for your apps, and the Ionic tools will use Cordova underneath.